-New arbitration institutions are being created on a monthly basis on each continent, in a reflection of an increasingly globalized world requiring neutral, but effective, dispute resolution mechanisms.
-Only some arbitral institutions are well-established and have a significant track record, however, such as the ICC in Paris, where modern international arbitration practice was created by the ICC’s International Court of Arbitration, founded in Paris in 1923.
-The ICC, which prepared the first draft of the New York Convention, which permits the enforcement of arbitral awards in 154 countries, is frequently referred to as the “Rolls-Royce” of international arbitration for its prestige, quality and history.
+New arbitral institutions are being regularly created on each continent, in a reflection of an increasingly globalized world requiring neutral, but effective, dispute resolution mechanisms.
+Only some arbitral institutions are well-established and have a well-established track record, however, such as the ICC in Paris, where modern international arbitration practice was founded by the ICC’s International Court of Arbitration.
+The ICC, which also prepared the first draft of the New York Convention, which permits the enforcement of arbitral awards in 154 countries, is frequently referred to as the “Rolls-Royce” of international arbitration for its prestige, quality and history.
 It is only one of many arbitral institutions which can be considered, however, and may not always be the best choice depending on the location of the Parties and the characteristics of a potential dispute.

-Below, you may access (I) the leading arbitration institutions, as well as (II) regional, specialist and lesser-known generalist arbitration centres, whether it concerns a specialized subject matter (such as FINRA securities arbitration or CAS sports arbitration), or whether it has been created for infra-regional disputes.
-If you see an arbitration institution that is not listed below, we would be grateful if you contacted us so that it may be included.
+Below, you will find a list of (I) the leading arbitration institutions, as well as (II) regional, specialist and lesser-known generalist arbitration centres, whether they concern a specialized subject matter (such as FINRA securities arbitration or CAS sports arbitration), or whether they have been created for infra-regional disputes, such as OHADA’s CCJA in West Africa.

 Headquartered in Abidjan, the Ivory Coast, the Common Court of Justice and Arbitration is a leading arbitral institution for supervising regional disputes in members of the OHADA zone, which is predominantly composed of French-speaking West African States.

 International Centre for Settlement of Investment Disputes (ICSID)

 Founded in 1966, ICSID is an international arbitral body established under the “Convention on the Settlement of Investment Disputes between States and Nationals of Other States”.
 Based in Washington, it is the leading international arbitration institution managing investor-State disputes.